 Today, Mike Fantuz continues creating artwork in his signature style, an emotive fusion of expressionism and realism, while carrying on his grandfather’s tradition of using palette knives.
 His work has been featured in several solo exhibitions and belongs in collections within Canada, the USA, Italy, and England and the collections of the Government of Newfoundland and the City of St. John's among others.

-Currently represented in the USA by the Conrad West Gallery in Las Vegas Nevada and in Canada by the Christina Parker Gallery in St. John's, Newfoundland, and the Ian Tan Gallery in Vancouver, BC, where Mike, his wife, and their apricot poodle, Victoria reside.
+Currently represented by the Christina Parker Gallery in St. John's, Newfoundland, and the Ian Tan Gallery in Vancouver, BC, where Mike, his wife, and their apricot poodle, Victoria reside.